 Invasive non-native species are defined as animals or plant species that have spread outside of their natural range and threaten native biodiversity.
 The Colne catchment has numerous invasive non-native species associated with the water environment such as Floating Pennywort and Signal Crayfish, which alter the biodiversity of the river system threatening native species.

-The Landscape Partnership Scheme are leading an ’Invasive Species’ project to raise awareness of invasive species in the Colne Valley and provide advice to landowners and the public on effective control methods.
-The main focus of the project is on plant invasive species with a particular interest for Floating Pennywort, Hydrocotyle ranunculoides and Himalayan Balasm,Impatiens glandulifera, two abundant species which are detrimental to the local river systems.
+The Landscape Partnership Scheme lead on a ’Invasive Species’ project to raise awareness of invasive species in the Colne Valley and provide advice to landowners and the public on effective control methods.
+The main focus of the project was on plant invasive species with a particular interest for Floating Pennywort, Hydrocotyle ranunculoides and Himalayan Balasm,Impatiens glandulifera, two abundant species which are detrimental to the local river systems.

 Non-native Invasive Species Reporting

 Non-native invasive species and wildlife disease can have significant impacts on biodiversity, human society and its economic interests.
 About 10-15% of non-native species established in GB cause significant adverse impacts.
 If you spot any non native invasive species in Colne Valley Regional Park please report your finding to CVFC NNIS database to help identify current population and direct future control action.
 This NNIS reporting system helps us track these species and involve the appropriate authorities.

 To find out more or report NNIS, go to the CVFC NNIS page.